 What is a serving size of a smoothie?

 A serving size for a smoothie is 1 cup or 8 fluid ounces.
 This mango peach smoothie pictured above is an accurate 8 oz serving size.
+When making protein smoothie recipes for weight loss, this is the ideal serving size.

 Often, “fast-food” smoothies will often provide excessive 14 oz. or 20 oz. servings.
 This is where you can get into trouble.
 These “healthy smoothies” will often be 1000+ calories, which for many is 1/2 to 2/3 your daily caloric intake.